plone/documentation/develop/addons/schema-driven-forms/creating-a-simple-form/creating-a-package.rst

  * even a robot test runner
  * and a releaser

 That is everything you need for development.
-So let us use this buildout.
+Let us use this buildout.

 .. code-block:: bash